 Mini milling machines are smaller than their full-size counterparts, but just how small do you need?
 Some mini mills are your typical benchtop mills; still capable of handling sizeable parts, but small enough to fit on top of a worktable in your shop.

 On the other hand, some mills fall into the “micro milling machine” category; truly small mills for intricate or detailed work, for example on jewelry.
+Most home milling machines fall into this category.

 Remember also that there’s a stability trade-off with smaller mills.
 In general, the larger the mill, the more stable it is.
 Mills can be clamped to the top of a workbench or bolted directly to the floor; the latter is preferable if you need precise and heavy-duty cutting.
 Metal fabrication shops handling larger pieces of metal will want either full-size mills or larger benchtop models.
 While clamping your mini mill on top of a bench offers substantially more accessibility and ease of use, it comes at the expense of some stability.